Protect your Android against spyware with Avast One

 Even if you’ve protected your webcam with a password, hackers may still be able to gain access to it.
 But you can still protect your webcam from hacking.
 The following tips will show you how to secure your webcam with even stronger protection.

 Webcam makers are constantly updating their software for better security and privacy protection.
 The few minutes it takes to install a software update are well worth the enhanced webcam privacy you’ll enjoy as a result — especially when compared to the risks of using a device with outdated software.

 This one seems like a no-brainer, but it bears repeating.
 We can all let our guard down while combing through emails or scrolling through news feeds.
 When you see a strange email or a link that doesn’t seem quite right, don’t click on it.
 Stay suspicious — this is your best defense against phishing and other online attacks.
-Strong security software, such as Avast Free Antivirus, will make this easier for you as it automatically detects and blocks malware and suspicious links.
+Strong antivirus software will make this easier for you as it automatically detects and blocks malware and suspicious links.

 Public Wi-Fi and other unsecured networks are particularly vulnerable to hacking.
 If it’s not possible to avoid using a public Wi-Fi network, use a VPN to secure your device.
 Set up a VPN on your device to hide your IP address from hackers and encrypt your traffic to prevent spying.
 Download a VPN like Avast SecureLine VPN on your device to guarantee anonymity and privacy any time you’re connected to the internet.

 In addition to your webcam and system software, make sure your security software is up to date as well.
 Only the most current version of your security software is best equipped to protect against hackers and the malware they might be looking to use against you.
 If you use Avast, we’ll keep your antivirus software updated automatically.

 Securing your webcam manually requires a lot of constant vigilance, and this can get tiresome.
 That doesn’t change how vitally important it is to maintain your privacy and secure your peace of mind.